July 17th, 2020 | Alla Schay, General Manager, Industrials, Government, and Education

 The Need for Criminal History Rescreening When Bringing Back Workers

-A key reason why companies focus on and invest in background screening is to reduce risk.
+A key reason why companies focus on and invest in criminal background checks is to reduce risk.
 Reducing risk is critical for company culture as a value point illustrating customer commitment when sending employees out into the field, or for brand reputation, to name a few.

 From checking information about a candidate’s previous employment, educational degrees obtained, potential drug use, and criminal history, among other items, it’s important to make sure that prospective employees have the backgrounds they claim in order for hiring organizations to maintain safe working environments.

 The dangers of cutting corners here are evident.
 While most companies wouldn’t dream of bringing on a new employee who was not properly vetted, what happens after that?
 Although you work diligently to hire people that fit into your corporate culture and who will uphold your mission and values, some employees that you previously screened and hired may have since run into sticky issues that you as a gatekeeper of your company’s culture may want to know about.
 Over time, and without a rescreening strategy in place, there could be considerable risk to your organization in maintaining a safe and trusted work environment.
 As a pioneer in post-hire monitoring, Sterling can help you monitor and mitigate risk.
 Click here to learn more.

 As businesses re-open, hiring ramps up, and workplace safety is prioritized, your organization should consider rescreening employees throughout their employment.
 Implementing a rescreening program helps to protect your employees, your customers, your partners, and your brand.

 While workers may not see a connection between, say, a bar scuffle or DUI arrest on a Saturday night and their jobs, there could be one.
 Some companies require employees to disclose any arrests.
 If company policy requires disclosure of an arrest and the employee fails to disclose an incident, it can result in discipline on the basis of a violation of the organization’s policy.